Loft Conversion Ideas: How a VELUX Loft Loft Conversion Transformed A Family Home

 Velux Loft Conversion Ideas- How Our Victorian Terrace Loft Conversion Transformed A Family Home

 I’m always asked a lot of questions about our loft conversion – the most common being ‘What’s the loft conversion cost?!’ – so thought I’d write all about ours with some loft conversion tips for having an extension or loft conversion yourself.

 What Type Of VELUX Loft Conversion Did We Have?

 We had a Victorian terrace loft conversion.
 Our house is a 120-year-old Victorian mid-terrace house that originally had two bedrooms.
 As a family of four we needed an extra bedroom and as I work from home, I wanted an office space.
 As it’s a terraced house, the rooms are small and can be dark, so our priority was to turn the loft – which was basically a spider hotel – into a big, open space with lots of daylight.

 We now have a second-floor master bedroom with en-suite and open-plan home office, with a dormer loft conversion with two VELUX roof windows.
 Our builder joked that it would be an ‘adults-only sanctuary’ but the whole family uses it all the time for homework, making dens and watching films on our bed.
 I often find the children up there playing hide and seek.

 My desk is by one of our VELUX roof windows so it’s a bright space for working, and when I open the window, I can hear children playing at my daughter’s school in the next street.

-What was the loft conversion cost?
-This is the big question everyone asks!
-Our loft was converted a few years ago, and as we used our builder it was a slightly different cost to the loft conversion companies operating in our area – but it seems that the going rate in our area for these companies is around £35,000 – £45,000.
+The big question everyone asks is how much did our loft conversion cost!
+Our loft was converted a few years ago, and as we used our builder it was a slightly different cost to the loft conversion companies operating in our area – but it seems that the going rate in our area for these companies charging for loft conversions is around £35,000 – £45,000.